 Our conveyancing expertise

-We have a team of experienced property lawyers, headed by Julian Chapman.
+We have a team of experienced property lawyers, headed by Wendy Smith.
 This allows us to offer a fast, smooth and efficient conveyancing service backed by a deep understanding of the local property market.

 Our experience and strong local knowledge means we can anticipate most issues that could hold up your property transaction or cause you problems after the deal is done.